 - LIQUID SCINTILLATION COUNTER

 - PORTABLE PHOTOSYNTHESIS SYSTEM

 - ULTRA CENTRIFUGES WITH ROTORS

 - VACUUM CONCENTRATOR

-Animal facility provides animal care, breeding and maintenance of experimental animals e.g. Rats, Mice, Hamster for ongoing research projects of the institute.
-The facility works under the guidance of Institutional Animal Ethics Committee to ensure excellent animal care, human handling and treatment and in complete compliance with the CPCSEA guidelines.
+Animal facility provides animal care, breeding and maintenance of experimental animals e.g. Rats, Mice, hamster for ongoing research projects of the institute.
+The facility works under the guidance of Institutional Animal Ethics Committee to ensure excellent animal care, humane handling & treatment and in complete compliance with the CPCSEA guidelines.

 Institutional Animal Ethics Committee (IAEC)

 Dr.Arun Nagaraj, Scientist, ILS, Bhubaneswar